 Mark Brudevold is a midnight musician, known for his frequent late night practicing sessions.
 Mark enjoys playing his flute in a variety of settings, from morning church services and small ensembles to full orchestra with choir.
 He is currently a member of Exultate Chamber Orchestra and Thursday Musical, and has played with Kenwood Symphony, Linden Hills Orchestra, Century College Orchestra, and the University of Minnesota Campus Orchestra.
 Mark studies with Elaine Eagle.
 During the day he works as an electrical engineer at Graco Inc.

-A longtime member of Thursday Musical, Julie Ann Greif is a versatile performer on stage and in the studio.
-She has performed in opera, music theater, concert, recital, theater, dance, and cabaret.
-In addition, she is an actor, print model, voice-over talent and competitive ballroom dancer.
-She maintains a private voice and bodywork studio in Minneapolis, where she integrates the Alexander Technique.
-Julie Ann has performed with Guthrie Theater, Minnesota Opera, Studio Lirico (Italy), Opera 101, Gilbert & Sullivan Very Light Opera Co., Northstar Opera, Sunset Playhouse, Kenwood Orchestra, Metropolitan Symphony Orchestra and Dance With Us America, among others.
-She was the recipient of a Schubert Club Special Artist Grant and holds a MM in Voice, from the University of Minnesota.
-She has collaborated on many occasions to produce and perform in productions for underprivileged persons as well as producing benefit productions for various charities.
-She has studied French, Italian, German, Spanish, Latin, Czech and Croatian.
-You can see her debut season with Theatre Unbound in their Fall 2016 production of "The Shrew".
+Longtime Thursday Musical Artist, Julie Ann Greif is a versatile performer on stage and in the studio.
+She has performed in theater, dance, opera, music theater, concert, recital, and cabaret.
+In addition, she is a commercial actor, print model, voice-over talent and an award winning competitive ballroom dancer.
+She maintains a private voice and bodywork studio called Greif Performance Studio in Minneapolis, where she integrates the Alexander Technique.
+Julie Ann has performed with Persistent Theatre Productions, Phoenix Theater, Theatre Unbound, Guthrie Theater, Minnesota Opera, Studio Lirico (Italy), Opera 101, Gilbert & Sullivan Very Light Opera Co., Northstar Opera, Sunset Playhouse, Kenwood Orchestra, Metropolitan Symphony Orchestra and Dance With Us America, among others.
+She was the recipient of a Schubert Club Special Artist Grant to study opera in Italy and holds a MM in Voice, from the University of Minnesota.
+She is currently the Executive Director of Persistent Theatre Productions.
+For more information, please visit www.persistenttheatreprductions.com

 Although Jim Reilly is best known to Thursday Musical audiences as a collaborative pianist he performs regularly as both a singer and solo pianist.
 In one capacity or another he has appeared in over twenty states as well as Norway and Holland.
 He is the Music Director Emeritus at Mindekirken, and has an extensive repertoire in Nordic music.
 He has performed at the Alliance Française of Minneapolis/St. Paul, The American Swedish Institute, the Danish-American Cultural Center, the Schubert Club Landmark Series, The Leif Eriksson International Festival, The First Unitarian Society of Madison Concert Series, and many other local venues.